ollewelin/Convolution-neural-network/README.md

 My youtube view of this: https://www.youtube.com/watch?v=Hckvt2WV3Rk

 I get about 95.5% accuracy of MNIST test after loog training time, not so impressive but it work at least.
-One thing how missing in the rush of this test program is the Soft Max layer at the end of fully connected layer.
-(Soft Max should Always be used if there is more then 1 output neuron, in this case with out the softmax the training will reach a platua becuse the total some of the 10 digits will not reach a probability of 1.0)

 Update test now with SOFTMAX